 - 1. Mirroring Any participant in the network can simultaneously share and consume data. - 2.
 Content Integrity Data and publisher integrity is verified through use of signed hashes of the content. - 3.
 Parallel Replication Subsets of the data can be accessed from multiple peers simultaneously, improving transfer speeds. - 4.
-Streaming Updates Datasets can be updated and distributed in real time to other peers. - 5.
-End To End Encryption Dat employs a capability system whereby anyone with a

-Dat link can connect to the swarm, but the link itself is a secure hash that is difficult to guess.
+Efficient Versioning Datasets can be efficiently synced, even in real time, to other peers using Dat Streams. - 5.
+Network Privacy Dat employs a capability system whereby anyone with a Dat link can connect to the swarm, but the link itself is very difficult to guess.